rpribau/rpribau/README.md

 - 👋 Hi, I’m @rpribau
 - 👀 I’m interested in coding.
-- 🌱 I’m currently studying Data Science and Mathematics at Tec de Monterrey
+- 🌱 I’m currently studying B.S. in Data Science and Mathematics Engineering
 - 💞️ I’m looking to collaborate on whaterever project available.
 - 📫 How to reach me:
       A01285539@tec.mx